Citizens patrol

-Citizens Patrol is policing based on the concept that police officers and private citizens work together to solve community related problems.
-Some problems include crime, safety, fear and neighborhood decay.
-Many forms of Citizens Patrol have been in the U.S for quite some time.
-Most civilian patrols have been extensions for regular police patrols controlled and sanctioned by the police.
+Citizens patrol is policing based on the concept that police officers and private citizens work together to solve community related problems.
+Some problems include crime, safety, fear, and neighborhood decay.
+Many forms of Citizens Patrol have been in the U.S. for quite some time.
+Most civilian patrols are extensions of regular police patrols controlled and sanctioned by the police.

 History

-The start of some form of Citizens Patrol groups dates back all the way to the Middle Ages of England.
+The start of some form of citizens patrol groups dates back all the way to the Middle Ages of England.
 In the Middle Ages there were people were called Frankpledge.
 The Frankpledge were males who were part of the tithing whose responsibility was the good conduct of others.

-In Early Colonial America night watch groups were formed in the Northern Colonies.
-In the Southern Colonies white men formed Slave Patrol groups who were responsible for controlling, returning and punishing runaway enslaved people.
-In the 1800's change was forced due to how American Society was changing.
+In early colonial America, night watch groups were formed in the Thirteen Colonies.
+In the Southern Colonies, white men formed slave patrol groups who were responsible for controlling, returning and punishing runaway enslaved people.
+In the 1800s change was forced due to how American Society was changing.
 Both the night watchers in the North and the Slave Patrol in the South evolved into modern police organizations.

-An example of a specific group that was formed in the United States that support Citizen Patrol in the United States include the forming of the Texas Rangers in 1823.
-Stephen F. Austin who was known as the "Father of Texas" at the time had 600-700 people living in Texas which he then called together and organized a group called the "Rangers".
+An example of a specific group that was formed in the United States that support citizen patrol in the US include the forming of the Texas Rangers in 1823.
+Stephen F. Austin who was known as the "Father of Texas" at the time had 600–700 people living in Texas which he then called together and organized a group called the "Rangers".
 All of this was intended because he had no army at the time and needed some sort of protection.

+Big citizens patrol groups now

-Big Citizens Patrol Groups Now
+Citizens on Patrol

-Citizens on Patrol: The Citizens on Patrol Program is a program of the National Sheriffs Association that trains community volunteers to improve public safety.
-Citizens on Patrol have been around for 20 years.
+The Citizens on Patrol Program is a program of the National Sheriffs Association that trains community volunteers to improve public safety.
 It was founded in 1999 and has roughly 75,000 volunteers nationwide.
-Agencies around the United States use their volunteers differently.
-Although there are many different thing Citizens on Patrol groups have to do or are responsible for they all serve as the same purpose.
-That is to improve public safety.
+Agencies around the United States may use their volunteers differently.